 The Coaching staff shall cooperate with all game officials before, during and after games.
 The Coaches are also responsible for all the team member's actions before, during and after the games at home and away.
 When traveling, all players shall be under the supervision of the coach and/or parents.

 The Coaching staff is required to document any injuries.
-Injuries necessitating a visit to a doctor must be reported to the Registrar as soon as possible.
+Injuries necessitating a visit to a doctor may be reported to the Registrar.

 Each team is responsible for making sure the locker room is left clean. • The Coaching staff shall adhere to the Coaches' Code of Conduct during all practices and games which includes but not limited to no use of alcohol, drugs or chewing tobacco products, no profane language and no verbal or physical abuse to players.
 The Coaching staff shall strictly adhere to the Zero Tolerance Policy.